Celestial Empire

 Curriculum links

-- The position of the Asian society in relation to other nations in the world around the turn of the twentieth century (that is 1900), including the influence of key ideas such as nationalism (ACDSEH142)
+- The development of an Asian society in relation to other nations in the world by 1914, including the effects of ideas such as nationalism and self-determination (AC9HH9K24)